LawSnap

 The Department of Commerce, in accordance with the Paperwork Reduction Act of 1995 (PRA), invites the general public and other Federal agencies to comment on proposed, and continuing information collections, which helps us assess the impact of our information collection requirements and minimize the public's reporting burden.
 The purpose of this notice is to allow for 60 days of public comment preceding submission of the collection to OMB.

-mail Subscribe to Bis email updates
+mail Subscribe to BIS email updates

 Primary sources.
 No fluff.
 Straight to your inbox.